 2. Back end (functional revamp)

 The foremost reason is scalability issues, which would literally force you to revamp, or rather rebuild, the complete back end.
-Back end is the heart of your website, without it, the website wouldn’t even be live.
+The back end is the heart of your website, without it, the website wouldn’t even be alive.
 In case you used pre-built CMS on your website, there would be new features added with every update, you might need to revamp the back end to use them.

 WordPress is one of the top contenders of CMSs and has a lot of plugins, for almost everything you would need to manage your CMS.
 It is a completely different revamp when we consider WordPress, and changing the back end, doesn’t always require knowledge of code.
 You can essentially change everything in the back end of a pre-made CMS based website by deploying or changing plugins, for the fact, they are actually used to make managing the back end easier.